The People vs. The Death Penalty Film Series

 Herman Lindsey leads Witness to Innocence (bio here), an important organization in the movement to stop executions and end the death penalty, from the unusual platform of having been wrongly convicted and sentenced to death.
 Herman spent three years on Florida's death row for a crime he had nothing to do with.
 In this brief film, Herman shares the traumatic impacts on him and those like him, and their families, and what we must do to stop such from happening again.

-EPISODES RELEASED
+RELEASED EPISODES

 SueZann Bosler - The Daughter